catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Inside this folder create a \_app.js file.

+### \_app.js file

 - [ ] Go to the \_app.js file and make a default import of createGlobalStyle from "../styles".

 - [ ] Declare a function App and export it by default.

 - [ ] The function returns the createGlobalStyle component.

+### Creation of the assets folder and chart-examples subfolder, and creation of images

-- [ ] Create an "asset" folder and inside of it a "chart-examples" folder.
+- [ ] Create an "assets" folder and inside of it a "chart-examples" folder.

 - [ ] In the browser go to the codesandbox website, log in, click on "Create a sandbox", then click on "React, then give the name chart-examples for the file.